aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 In this task, you will identify a DNS name for your Azure VM deployment.

+1. Ensure that you are signed-in to the **AdatumLab500-04** Azure AD tenant.
+You can use the **Directory + subscription** filter to switch between Azure AD tenants.
+Ensure you are signed in as a user with the Global Administrator role.

+    >**Note**: If you still don't see the AdatumLab500-04 entry, click on the Switch Directory link, select the AdatumLab500-04 line and click the Switch button.

 1. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
 If prompted, click **PowerShell** and **Create storage**.

-2. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.
+1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-3. In the PowerShell session within the Cloud Shell pane, run the following to identify an available DNS name you can use for an Azure VM deployment in the next task of this exercise:
+1. In the PowerShell session within the Cloud Shell pane, run the following to identify an available DNS name you can use for an Azure VM deployment in the next task of this exercise:

     ```powershell
     Test-AzDnsAvailability -DomainNameLabel <custom-label> -Location '<location>'